paul-prasanta/pras-weather-server/README.md

 ```

 ## Unit Tests
-Validate functionalities using included Unit Tests
+Validate functionalities using included Unit Tests (`91% code coverage`)

 ![pras_weatherapp_tests_coverage](https://github.com/user-attachments/assets/fe366e48-8ebf-4553-b28f-dc7772c7ecb8)

 ## How to use?
-- Download `source code`, complete above mentioned Setup, Build and Start the application
+- Download `source code`, complete Setup, Build and Start the application
 - Assuming it is running on local machine, Go to http://localhost:8080
-- Swagger is configured at the `home page (/)` for API documentation and visualization
+- [Swagger](https://swagger.io/) is configured at the `home page (/)` for API documentation & testing
 - Get current weather `/api/weather?user=[USER_NAME]&location=[City Name or Postal Code]`
 - Get history by user or location or both `/api/weather/history?user=[USER_NAME]&location=[City Name or Postal Code]`
 - Use `active` field (*true / false*) in `user table` to grant API access to user.
 By default access is activated.